 NOTE: All new volunteers must enroll in H349 or audit the course and complete it in good standing.
 The course is listed under Public Health in the course catalog and is currently offered winter and spring term.

-Joining Spring 2014: Application submission period has closed.
-The next opportunity to join PHA will be to apply during fall term to join Winter 2015.
+Joining Winter 2015: Application submission period is open weeks 4-6.
+The next opportunity to join PHA will be to apply during Winter Term to join Spring 2015.

 What is in it for you?

 If you become a peer health educator or volunteer you will be rewarded with...

 - Making a difference in the health of OSU students